CaptainDylan/Books_Films/README.txt

 3. EXECUTION
 ---------------------

-1. Open Qlik Sense Desktop and login to your account
+1. Open Qlik Sense Desktop (on Windows, navigate to Programs -> Qlik Sense -> Qlik Sense Desktop)
+2. Login to your account
-2. On the Qlik Sense Hub, find the application called "Read It or Watch It" (it contains an image 		of a book with a clapper between the pages)
+3. On the Qlik Sense Hub, find the application called "Read It or Watch It" (it contains an image 		of a book with a clapper between the pages)
-3. Click on that Image to open up the Dashboard
+4. Click on that Image to open up the Dashboard

 Navigating the Dashboard: